Continuous Learning Support due to COVID-19

 Pop into one of the PATINS open office hours in Zoom to ask specific questions involving accessibility, assistive technology, Accessible Educational Materials (AEM) and/or Universal Design for Learning (UDL) and their application with continuous learning.
-These are held at 10 am Monday, Wednesday, and Friday in August 2020.
+These are held at 10 am Monday, Wednesday, and Friday through November 2020.

 Are your lessons accessible for students and their parents/caregivers?
 With the move to continous learning, adults in the home have taken on a greater role in assisting students with school work.
 If the materials sent home or online lessons are not accessible for those with visual impairments, those who are deaf/hard of hearing, and/or for those have difficulty with reading printed text, your students may not have the same access to the content as other students.
 This can lead to both student and parent/caregiver frustration.
 Take a look at the Accessible Digital Content document or view the corresponding webinar recording for no-cost ways you can ensure the presentation of the content is accessible for a broad range of users.

 When providing remote instruction and learning activities to students with Individual Education Programs (IEP) and Section 504 Plans, it is required to provide accommodations as stated within each student’s plan.
 The Indiana Department of Education - Office of Special Education, in collaboration with the Indiana IEP Resource Center (IEPRC), has developed a list of daily accommodations that are frequently used by students in the brick and mortar setting and examples of how these accommodations can be applied remotely when implementing continuous learning.